 * Alternative approach *

 As I said in the beginning, the foundation of email retargeting is, well, email.
-So if you can execute a list building of potential prospects you are all set.
+So if you can execute a prospects list building, you are all set.

-This does not quite work for b2c, but works like a charm in b2b sales where one needs to communicate with very specific people.
-Retargeting ads is one of cornerstone step in sequence of touch points for b2b sales.
+That does not quite work for b2c but works like a charm in b2b sales where one needs to communicate with certain people.
+Retargeting ads is one of the cornerstone steps in a sequence of touch points for b2b sales.

 To sum it up on email retargeting